 As a result of Dodd-Frank Act amendments to Title XI, in May 2016, the ASC published its first proposed rule in over 20 years.
-The rule would implement the statutory requirement to establish a fee structure for the National Registry of AMCs.
+The rule would implement the statutory requirement to establish a fee structure for the Appraisal Management Company (AMC) National Registry.
 The ASC received 104 comments and is considering each of those comments in preparation of the final rule, planned for publication in 2017.
 The rule would put in place mechanisms to allow those States with an AMC regulatory program to transmit AMC National Registry fees to the ASC.
 The AMC National Registry framework is complete and will be ready to populate with data in line with the effective date of the final rule.